symbol/symbol-docs/source/api/status-errors.rst

     Neutral, Validation result is neither success nor failure.
     Failure, Validation result is failure.
     Failure_Core_Past_Deadline, Validation failed because the deadline passed.
-    Failure_Core_Future_Deadline, Validation failed because the deadline is too far in the future..
+    Failure_Core_Future_Deadline, Validation failed because the deadline is too far in the future.
 Deadlines are only allowed to lie up to ``24`` hours ahead.
     Failure_Core_Insufficient_Balance, Validation failed because the account has an insufficient balance.
     Failure_Core_Too_Many_Transactions, Validation failed because there are too many transactions in a block.
     Failure_Core_Nemesis_Account_Signed_After_Nemesis_Block, Validation failed because an entity originated from the nemesis account after the nemesis block.
-    Failure_Core_Wrong_Network, Validation failed because the entity has the wrong network specified..
+    Failure_Core_Wrong_Network, Validation failed because the entity has the wrong network specified.
     Failure_Core_Invalid_Address, Validation failed because an address is invalid.
     Failure_Core_Block_Harvester_Ineligible, Validation failed because a block was harvested by an ineligible harvester Failure_Hash_Exists, Validation failed because the entity hash is already known.